 (ii) Hence, suggest why concentration of propanone used in the experiment is much higher than that of iodine.
-Concentration of propanone is much higher than that of iodine so that the propanone is in large excess so that the concentration of propanone remains almost constant and the order of reaction with respect to iodine can be determined.

-(c) This reaction is first order with respect to both CH_3COCH_3 and H^+ ions.
+(c) This reaction is first order with respect to both CH3COCH3 and H+ ions. (i) Write the rate equation for the acid-catalysed iodination of propanone.